Pipeline Protocol

 The expected category index.
 Required.order_by: string

 How the results are sorted.
-Optional, default isHorizontal
+Optional, default isHorizontal.

 Index to hit.
 Optional, default is0.